 Summer is here and with it is the celebration of all things sweet and cold, particularly ice cream.
 Ice cream is what “takes the cake” so to speak.
 Other cool treats like strawberry coconut chia popsicles are perfectly delicious but there is something extra special about ice cream.

-People that need to be dairy-free may tend to grieve the season a bit as they look longingly at self after self of overly dairy rich cartons of ice cream in their local grocery store.
-If you are blessed to have a few dairy free options, they tend to be extremely expensive, and full of ingredients like guar gum and agave that you might be trying to avoid.
+People that need to be dairy-free may tend to grieve the season a bit as they look longingly at shelf after shelf of dairy-based cartons of ice cream in their local grocery store.
+If you are blessed to have a few dairy-free options, they tend to be extremely expensive, and full of ingredients like guar gum and agave syrup that you might be trying to avoid.

 What if someone told you that you could make creamy, dairy-free ice cream for less at home, with no additives?

 Often ice cream requires making an egg based custard.
 Not this one.
 Honestly, I don’t have time for it.
 Does a custard make for a creamier base?
 Maybe?
-Yet in the grander scheme of things it doesn’t make that much of a difference, so unless I am making ice cream for a birthday or something special, I tend to go for simple.
+Yet in the grander scheme of things, it doesn’t make that much of a difference, so unless I am making ice cream for a birthday or something special, I tend to go for simple.
 If you are new to making coconut milk ice cream this is a great first time ice cream recipe.

 Vanilla extract is another key to this recipe, I prefer to use homemade extract because the flavor is delicious and it’s easy to make.
 Typically extracts are made with alcohol which, when added to an ice cream recipe helps the ice cream not become too firm.
 Coconut milk ice cream tends to be on the firmer side when left in the freezer for a few days, so the vanilla extract helps it not be quite as hard.
 Plus vanilla is always a nice addition to any chocolatey treat.

 How to Make This Recipe in a Nutshell